 -Review contracts/proposals/Strategic Plan

-The Group must be consisted of 3-7 Post-graduate students who are typically in the last semester of their degree programs.
-Students can come with a variety of professional and educational backgrounds.
-They can be seasoned professionals with years of work experience in private and public organizations, recent college graduates committed to public service, and mid-career professionals who want to advance or shift their career paths.
+The Group must be consisted of 4-10 students who can come with a variety of professional and educational backgrounds.
+They can be high-school, college students and seasoned professionals with years of work experience in private and public organizations, recent college graduates committed to public service, and mid-career professionals who want to advance or shift their career paths.

 The Projects and the needs for the Groups: